Bicycle Locks: Ratings of Sources

 by Editors of BikeRadar.com

 Our AssessmentBikeRadar.com doesn't include comparative reviews in its extensive database, but these write-ups are valuable nonetheless.
 Although many bike locks discussed at this U.K. website aren't available in the U.S., each model is tested with various tools and assigned a rating out of 5 stars.
 Cycling Plus is a contributor to BikeRadar.com.

 by Scott Elder

 Our AssessmentThis older article includes rare in-depth testing and comparisons of locks that are still available and continue to get top ratings in reviews.
 A bike commuter himself, Elder goes after nine locks with a crowbar, bolt cutters, a hacksaw with extra blades and "my trusty claw hammer."
 He tests chains, cables and U-locks, rating each on strength, ease of use and value in this clear, humorous and concise report.
 The easy winner is the New York Fahgettaboudit Mini.

 by Steve Mazzucchi

-Our AssessmentMaxim magazine enlists the help of Hal Ruzal, a bike mechanic from New York City, in an attempt to break three bike locks, including the OnGuard Doberman 5030, Kryptonite New York Fahgettaboudit U-lock and the OnGuard Brute STD 5001.
-All three locks were broken by an angle grinder, but the OnGuard Brute STD 5001 wins the test.
-Ruzal says, "For the price, it's shocking how good this lock is."
+Our AssessmentMaxim magazine enlists the help of Hal Ruzal, a bike mechanic from New York City, in an attempt to break the OnGuard Doberman 5030, Kryptonite New York Fahgettaboudit Mini and OnGuard Brute STD.

 Lock It Up